-Severe complicated intra-abdominal sepsis (SCIAS) is a World-Wide challenge, with high mortality rates, and ever increasing incidence.
+Severe complicated intra-abdominal sepsis (SCIAS) is a World-Wide challenge, with high mortality rates, and ever-increasing incidence.
 Mortality rates range from over 10% to 40% when shock is present.
 According to the WISS study of the World Society of Emergency Surgery (WSES) patients treated for severe peritonitis with a WISS score \geq 7 experienced a mortality of 41.7%.
 Most cases result from secondary peritonitis in which there is a physical disruption of the integrity of the gastrointestinal (GI) tract leading to contamination of the peritoneal cavity.
 Ultimately, however the resultant organ damage that frequently becomes progressive and self-perpetuating results from auto-amplifying biomediator generation and systemic inflammation.
 The key principles of treating SIAS are early antibiotic administration and the earliest possible operative intervention to provide source control of GI perforations/disruptions.
 A further potential therapeutic option may be to utilize open abdomen (OA) management with active negative peritoneal pressure therapy (ANPPT) to remove intra-peritoneal inflammatory ascites and to ameliorate the systemic damage from SCIAS.
-Recent data from a randomized controlled trial including either severe peritonitis or severe trauma, showed as the 30-days mortality is different between commercial open abdomen systems and non-commercial technique with a mean mortality between the two groups of 25-30%.
+Recent data from a randomized controlled trial including either severe peritonitis or severe trauma, showed the 30-days mortality appeared different between the AbThera ANPPT open abdomen dressing and noncommercial techniques with a mean mortality between the two groups of 25-30%.